Any disease of the blood vessels or lymphatics. Also angiosis.

 A benign blood vessel tumor of the cerebellum, spinal cord, or retina, consisting of proliferated blood vessel cells and angioblasts.

-Visualization of the blood vessels of the retina after injection of a nontoxic radiopaque or fluorescing substance.
+Angioretinographies are the visualization of the blood vessels of the retina after an injection of a nontoxic radiopaque or fluorescing substance has been applied.

 Suture of a vessel or vessels.